 Can my pet travel in the cabin with me?

-In most cases pets are not permitted to fly in the cabin when entering Hong Kong, and the most common method of travel for pets moving to Hong Kong is via manifest cargo.
+Pets are not permitted to fly in the cabin when entering Hong Kong, and must arrive as manifest cargo.

 Though many pet owners are initially skeptical about pet cargo travel, talking over the details with one of our Consultants can help to dispel the myths (the cargo area is pressure and temperature controlled, for example).
 As you learn more, it becomes clear why professional pet travel companies (like us) prefer this method of pet transport.